MagnumOpuses/af-connect-module/README.md

 We provide a docker release package for you to easily run the entire AF-Connect system locally in your development machine and effectively allowing you to both experience and evaluate whether this integration brings value to your service.

-First and foremost, add the following host to your local hosts file:
+First and foremost, add the following host to your local `hosts` file:

 ```
 127.0.0.1 af-connect.local
 ```

-Download the docker release package from URL_HERE, unpack the archive and start up all the pre-configured services with command: `docker-compose up`.
+Download the docker release package from [af-connect-compose](https://github.com/MagnumOpuses/af-connect-compose), unpack the archive and start up all the pre-configured services with command: `docker-compose up`.

 Now let's create a basic front-end example that utilizes the AF-Connect-Module.

-1. Download the latest version of the AF Connect Module from the [Releases section](https://github.com/MagnumOpuses/af-connect-module/releases).
-1. Unpack the archive and include the pre-compiled `af-connect-module.bundle.js` into your frontend code.

-### Example implementation:

-Below you find the most barebones example of how to install the module:
+Create a new directory in your filesystem and add a new file `index.html` with the following content:

 ```html
 <html>